 A structure, transportable in one or more sections, which is built on a permanent chassis and is designed for use with or without a permanent foundation when connected to the required utilities.
-A manufactured home does not include a trailer (See Article IX, Definitions, for trailers).
+A manufactured home does not include a trailer (See Article IX XVI Definitions, for Trailer).